xenharmonic-devs/sonic-weave/documentation/dsl.md

 ## FJS inflections

-The Pythagorean part of FJS notation is powerful enough to represent any multiple of powers of two and powers of three, be the powers negative or positive.
+The Pythagorean part of FJS notation is powerful enough to represent any multiple of powers of two and powers of three, be the exponents negative or positive.

 Each higher prime number is associated with a comma which is chosen based on simplicity and the prime being in the numerator (i.e. otonality) rather than direction of the inflection.
 We already saw the `^5` inflection earlier when we re-spelled our just intonation fractions using absolute FJS.
 The comma for `5` is `80/81` so `M6^5` is lower in pitch than plain `M6`.
-The (logarithmic) `M6^5` is the same as (linear) `27/16 * 80/81` or `5/3`.
+A (logarithmic) `M6^5` is the same as (linear) `27/16 * 80/81` or `5/3`.
 To go in the opposite direction use a subscript (underscore) e.g. `m3_5` corresponds to `6/5`.
 You can also use a vee, which looks like a downwards-pointing caret, so `m3v5` is the same `logarithmic(6/5)`.

 The inflections stack so `m2v5v5` represents `256/243 * 81/80 * 81/80` or `27/25`.
 Other spellings understood by the parser are `m2_5,5` and `m2v25`.